syncfusion-content/winui-docs/winui/DataGrid/Printing.md

 {% endhighlight %}
 {% endtabs %}

-3.Now run the application and you can see page header in all the pages.
+3. Now run the application and you can see page header in all the pages.
 In the same way, you can set [PrintSettings.FooterTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Print.DataGridPrintSettings.html#Syncfusion_UI_Xaml_DataGrid_Print_DataGridPrintSettings_FooterTemplate) also.

 ![Customized HeaderTemplate and HeaderHeight in print preview window for WinUI DataGrid](Printing-images/Printing-image3.png)